ceschae/capstone2022/LiteratureReview/litreview.md

 This book blows my mind in so many ways.
 I LOVE it.
 I need my own copy.

+## Compression
+Given a hierarchical, 1-D classification scheme can be represented by a Trie, naturally methods of compression of a Trie feel relevant to the stated problems of this project.
+Namely, the goal of demonstrating a classification notation for the resultant _n_-d graph, that its call number lengths must adhere to some storage considerations.

+### References
+> Steffen Heinz, Justin Zobel, and Hugh E. Williams.
+2002.
+Burst tries: a fast, efficient data structure for string keys.
+ACM Trans.
+Inf.
+Syst.
+20, 2 (April 2002), 192–223.
+DOI:https://doi-org.offcampus.lib.washington.edu/10.1145/506309.506312

+Although a burst trie sounds tempting to use (see introduction for relevancy to classification schemes), it seeks to compress full sections into BSTs (binary search trees) or other sortable structues.
+This decision is not relevant to classification schemes because it doesn't present an intiutive knowledge representation (violating goal #1 of this project).
+The reason a burst trie violates goal #1 is because shifting from a trie to a _more_ restrictive graph structure (tries can have size _m_ children, where _m_ is the size of the alphabet, BSTs can only have 2 children) elongates the call numbers and does not match the universe of knowledge having potentially > 2 "is a" relationships per concept.

 ## Faceted Classification

 ### (Future) References